Key takeaways

 Reason for taking it

-The FDA has approved Vyvanse for ADHD and binge eating disorder.
+The FDA has approved Vyvanse for ADHD in people 6 years and older and moderate-to-severe binge eating disorder in adults.
 When a healthcare provider prescribes it for anything else (e.g., depression or narcolepsy), it’s considered an off-label use.
 These uses are legal when prescribed by a healthcare provider, but they might not be covered by insurance like an FDA-approved use would.

 Does BCBS cover generic Vyvanse?

 Even if your Blue Cross Blue Shield plan classifies Vyvanse as a non-preferred brand, that doesn’t mean you’re out of luck.
-Vyvanse is also available as a generic medication called lisdexamfetamine dimesylate, and many BCBS plans will cover generics for ADHD treatment.
+Many BCBS plans will cover generics for ADHD treatment, including lisdexamfetamine dimesylate.
+In August 2023, the FDA approved the first generics for Vyvanse, which have been widely available at U.S. pharmacies since then.

 “Switching to a generic can greatly reduce out-of-pocket costs, especially for families with a high deductible or limited pharmacy benefits,” Dr. Khan says.
 “It’s pharmacologically identical to brand-name Vyvanse.
 And in most patients, it is equally effective.”

-Generics are essentially the same drug as their brand-name references, since the FDA requires that they use the exact same active ingredients, strength, dosage form (tablet, capsule, etc.), and routes of administration (oral, topical, etc.).
-In fact, studies show that generics match brand-name drugs in performance.
-So if your plan covers generic lisdexamfetamine, but not brand-name Vyvanse, you’ll get a virtually identical drug with possibly better insurance coverage.
+Generics are essentially the same drug as their brand-name references, since the FDA requires them to use the same active ingredient, strength, dosage form, and route of administration.
+Studies show that generics match brand-name drugs in performance.
+So if your health plan covers generic lisdexamfetamine but not brand-name Vyvanse, you’ll get a virtually identical drug at a lower cost.

 How much does Vyvanse cost?